the-full-stack/fsdl-text-recognizer/instructions/lab6.md

 The model code for our new `LineDetector` is in `text_recognizer/models/line_detector_model.py`.

 Because we only have about a thousand images to learn this task on, data augmentation will be crucial.
-Image augmentations such as streching, slight rotations, offsets, contrast and brightness changes, and potentially even mirror-flipping are tedious to code, and most frameworks provide optimized utility code for the task
+Image augmentations such as streching, slight rotations, offsets, contrast and brightness changes, and potentially even mirror-flipping are tedious to code, and most frameworks provide optimized utility code for the task.

 We use Keras's `ImageDataGenerator`, and you can see the parameters for it in `text_recognizer/models/line_detector_model.py`.
 We can take a look at what the data transformations look like in the same notebook.